ethanshahzad/ethanshahzad-CS50G.final/README.md

 Demonstration: https://www.youtube.com/watch?v=Wx8lfeVcz3Q

-If you plan on running this game, please use a software that works with the Lua script.
+If you plan on running this game, the preferred running software would be Love2D.